Pension Funds Are the Most Active Sellers in This Hot Secondaries Market

 Secondary volume (defined in this case as the total value of transactions) during the first half of 2024 was up a record 50.2 percent to $67.71 billion, significantly higher than the $45.09 billion transacted in the first half of last year, according to a report by Setter Capital.

 There were 1,068 transactions in the first half of the year, up 23.3 percent from the 866 during the same period last year.
 The average deal size was $63.42 million, 21.8 percent higher.
 For the report, Setter surveyed 88 of the 132 most active and regular buyers in the secondary market.
-The group represented 86.8 percent of the total market volume, making it one of the most exhaustive analyses of the secondary market, which includes shares from all types of alternative funds such as private equity, real estate, infrastructure, hedge funds, and even timber.
+The group represented 86.8 percent of the total market volume, making it one of the most exhaustive analyses of the secondary market, which includes stakes in all types of alternative funds such as private equity, real estate, infrastructure, hedge funds, and even timber.

 Limited-partner-led secondaries totaled $38.05 billion in the first six months of the year, up 35.2 percent from $28.14 billion in the same period last year, and one group led the charge.
 Pension funds accounted for 33.1 percent of the total volume of secondary sales through the first half of 2024, making it the investor group with the biggest share of the volume.
 Insurance companies accounted for 13.7 percent, up from 8.5 percent in the prior year.